openshift/enhancements/enhancements/network/core-network-policies.md

 ### API Extensions

-This extends the API server by changing the Admission Controller on namespace objects so that the label “openshift-namespace” is applied or removed depending on whether the namespace name starts with “openshift-”.
+This extends the API server by changing the Admission Controller on namespace objects so that the label `security.openshift.io/openshift-namespace` is applied or removed depending on whether the namespace name starts with `openshift-`.

 Other than that, there is no other API change.